baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Popups.md

 # Forms9Patch Popups

 Yet another thing missing from Xamarin Forms is a comprehensive set of popup views.
-Forms9Patch has a seven (ModalPopup, BubblePopup, Toast, TargetedToast, PermissionPopup, ActivityIndicatorPopup and TargetedMenu) popups to simplify the most common tasks.
+Forms9Patch has a eight (ModalPopup, BubblePopup, FlyoutPopup, Toast, TargetedToast, PermissionPopup, ActivityIndicatorPopup and TargetedMenu) popups to simplify the most common tasks.
 However, this comes at a price!
 In previous releases of Forms9Patch, I tried to implement the popups in a way that would require the least amount of prep work on your part.
 Unfortunately, this meant a lot very ugly code, performance penalties, and (to add insult to injury) the Android implementation of version 2.3 of Xamarin.Forms broke it for the `Xamarin.Forms.MasterDetailPage`.

 As of Forms9Patch version 1.5.0.5,  `Forms9Patch.RootPage` is no longer needed to enable popups **AND** Forms9Patch popups work with pages that have been presented modally.